If you are working but still face mounting debt, Chapter 13 bankruptcy may be an option.

 To qualify for Chapter 13, a debtor must have Total Debts of less than $2.75M.

 These dollar amounts listed above are usually increased every three years according to a set formula.
-A trustee is appointed in all Chapter 13 cases, but the trustee’s role is much more limited than in a Chapter 7 bankruptcy case.
+A trustee is appointed in all Chapter 13 cases, but the trustee’s role is much more limited than in a Chapter 7 or chapter 13 case.

 In Chapter 13 cases, a debtor receives a discharge when they have completed all of the payments under the plan.